covalenthq/refiner/README.md

            ...
            ..
            .
 ```

-4. Please note the above extractor process only extract a single specimen
+Please note the above extractor process only extract a single specimen.
+Below we can extract an entire directory.

+A stream of specimens files can be passed instead to the avro decode process for lazy eval and further down the pipeline to the erigon evm t8n (transition) tool.

 ```elixir